hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 The following capabilities are goals of this proposal:

 1. `TSS Bootstrap on Existing Network` - Able to setup an existing network with a ledger public/private key pair.
-2. `TSS Bootstrap for New Network` - Able to setup a new network with a ledger public/private key pair.
+2. `Keying The Next Roster` - Able to transfer the ability to sign a message with the ledger private key from one set of consensus nodes to another.
-3. `Keying The Next Roster` - Able to transfer the ability to sign a message with the ledger private key from one set of consensus nodes to another.
+3. `TSS Bootstrap in Test Networks` - Able to setup a test network with a ledger public/private key pair without restart.
 4. Testing of the TSS signing capability with verification by an EVM smart contract using the ALT_BN128 [precompiles that are available in the EVM](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1829.md).